 We here at drchrono (the makers of onpatient) understand the importance around the security of your information. drchrono uses nothing but the most secure servers to ensure your information is stored, and protected to the highest of standards.
 We store all of your information in a HIPAA compliant SSAE 16 SOC 1 and SOC 2 data center.

 What does HIPAA stand for and why is it important?

 HIPAA - Is the Health Insurance Portability and Accountability Act.
 It is a requirement of all healthcare providers enacted in 1996 that regulates the interchange of private patient data to help prevent unlawful disclosure or release of their medical information.

-There are 7 requirements that makes something HIPAA compliant.
+There are 7 requirements that make something HIPAA compliant.

 1. Transport Encryption: Is always encrypted as it is transmitted over the internet.